 Below: Seed heads.
 The outer rows, formed from the ray florets are the actual seeds.
 The seeds are flattened with wings and no attached pappus.

 Below: 1st photo - The Flower head with bee and beetle.
+The styles of both types of floret are visible but those of the disc florets are non-functional.
+The stamens connect to a nectary.
 2nd photo - A stand on tall Cup Plants on August 1st.

 Notes: Eloise Butler introduced Cupplant to the Garden with specimens collected at Minnehaha (Minneapolis) in Sept.
 1907; in August 1908 with a plant from Glenwood Springs, (near the Garden); and again in 1911 from plants obtained within Glenwood Park (which surrounded the Garden).
 Cupplant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and on the later Garden census lists.
 It is native to Minnesota in most counties across the southern part of the state south of the Minnesota River, the SE and north as far as the metro area but generally absent westward of the metro counties.
 In North America it is found from the Central Plains eastward in the U.S. except TX, FL, SC and NH.
 In Canada it is known in Ontario and Quebec.
 Cup Plant is one of two Silphiums native to Minnesota, the other is Compass Plant, S. laciniatum.